ChristopheMoreau/FiNE/README.md

 For RenderMan denoiser, I assume RendermanProServer is installed.

 # Change Log
+**v3.33**
+- Upgraded OIDN version to 1.4.0 see release notes for details.
+- Added the -clean_aux flag.
+This can improve denoising quality but assumes that all feature AOVs are noiseless.
+If AOVs are noisy when using this option, results can be worse.
+Available in the "Advanced" Tab.

 **v3.32**
 - 3 Tractor settings are available : Project Name, Priority and Service key.
 - Those settings will be saved in an .ini file for the current user on the current computer.